Unboxed-Software/solana-course/content/deserialize-custom-data.md

 The Movie Review program creates a separate account for each movie review and stores the following data in the account’s `data`:

-1. `initialized` as a boolean representing whether or not the account has been initialized.
+1. `initialized` as an unsigned, 8-bit integer representing the instruction to run (should be 1).
 2. `rating` as an unsigned, 8-bit integer representing the rating out of 5 that the reviewer gave the movie.
 3. `title` as a string representing the title of the reviewed movie.
 4. `description` as a string representing the written portion of the review.